TiagoMMFx/BAADER-KPI/Instructions & Contemplation/Connection To PowerBi.md

    - On the "Home" tab, click on "Get Data."

 3. **Select "Dynamics NAV":**
-   - In the "Get Data" window, choose "Dynamics NAV" from the list of available connectors.
+   - In the "Get Data" window, click on "More.." and search & Select for "Dynamics NAV"

 4. **Enter Connection Details:**
-   - Enter the server, instance, and other connection details for your Dynamics NAV instance.
+   - Enter the OData URL And Company Name, This step is optional.

-5. **Choose Company:**
+5. **Configure Authentication:**
-   - Specify the company you want to connect to.
+   - Enter your Username And Password

-6. **Configure Authentication:**
+   - Specify the Level to Apply Settings
-   - Configure the authentication method based on your Dynamics NAV setup.
+        - Choose whether to apply these settings to "All users" or "This user."
+This determines whether the connection settings will be saved globally for all users of the Power BI report or just for the current user.

-7. **Load Data:**
+6. **Load Data:**
    - After configuring the connection, click "Connect" to establish the connection to your Dynamics NAV instance.

-8. **Select Tables or Entities:**
+7. **Select Tables or Entities:**
    - Choose the tables or entities you want to import into Power BI.

-9. **Load Data:**
+8. **Load Data:**
    - Click "Load" to import the selected data into Power BI.